 After you complete your rehabilitation payments, the loan will no longer be in default.
-Additionally, the servicer will remove all reference to the default status from your credit report.
-However, late payments will continue to be reported.
-(Learn more about rehabilitating your federal student loans.)
+The servicer will remove all reference to the default status from your credit report.
+But late payments will continue to be reported.

-You will have to make three payments before consolidating unless you choose an income-based repayment plan (IBR, PAYE, REPAYE or ICR).
+You’ll have to make three payments before consolidating unless you choose an income-based repayment plan (IBR, PAYE, REPAYE, or ICR).
 If you're married and applying for an income-based repayment plan, your spouse must usually also sign the request.
-Also, keep in mind that you will have to submit verification of income each year that you are enrolled in an income-based repayment plan.
+Also, keep in mind that you will have to submit income verification each year that you’re enrolled in an income-based repayment plan.

 The default status of the previous loan, as well as late payments, will remain on your credit report for the full amount of time allowed under the Fair Credit Reporting Act.